Meet our Special Services Teachers

 Michelle Dammen, Elementary Special Education

-Ms. Dahmen has been a K-8 special education teacher at MNVA since 2012.
-She is licensed in K-12 Special Education, Birth, 3rd grade Early Childhood Special Education, K-6 Elementary Education with Middle School Language Arts 5-8 and Birth-6 Early Childhood Education.
-Her teaching experience includes a Montessori charter school, a University Early Childhood Program, and Public Schools in Southeastern Minnesota.
-Ms. Dahmen enjoys the versatility and success that online school and educational technology provide to students, families and educators.
+Ms. Dammen has been a K–8 Special Education teacher with MNVA since 2012.
+She earned bachelors and masters degrees from Winona State University and St. Mary's University.
+Ms. Dammen is licensed in K-12 Special Education, Birth–3rd Grade Early Childhood Special Education, K–6 Elementary Education and 5–8 Middle School Language Arts.
+Ms. Dammen enjoys the security, flexibility and success that online school and educational technology provide to students, families and educators.

 Darla Erickson, HS Special Education Teacher

 Ms. Erickson joined the MNVA High School team in 2010.
 She has completed graduate work in K-12 special education: emotional/behavioral disabilities, and K-12 special education: learning disabilities, from Minnesota State University-Mankato.
 She also completed the licensure program in both areas there.
 She has a bachelor's degree in K-12 band and 5-12 classroom music from Gustavus Adolphus College.
 Ms. Erickson likes the personal relationships she is able to build with her students.
 She feels she knows them better in an online setting then she did in previous teaching experiences.

 Melissa Glahn, MS & HS Special Education Teacher

 Mrs. Glahn joined the MNVA team in 2018.
 This is her third year teaching special education.
 Melissa graduated from Winona State University where she earned a BA in Education in Special Education, Elementary Education, and Early Childhood Education.
 Mrs. Glahn feels online learning gives students the freedom to not only learn their classroom lessons but also be active and learn in their surroundings with flexible schedules.

 Christopher Gordon, MS Special Education Teacher